 Have a question or can't find something you're looking for?
-I'd love to hear from you.
-But for the quickest solution, first check out the FAQs below and see if I've addressed your question here!
+We'd love to hear from you.
+But for the quickest solution, first check out the FAQs below and see if we've addressed your question here!
 If not, please e-mail.
 E-mails are answered Monday-Friday from 9am-5pm.

 About Elizabeth Suzann

 Elizabeth Suzann is a person (me) and the name of my brand.
 Elizabeth is my first name—but most people call me Liz—and Suzann is my middle name and also my mom’s name (pronounced suze-ANN).
 I experimented with endless names for my business and work when I started out in 2013, but ultimately felt like putting my name on something was the best way to ensure I remained motivated to do the best work possible.
 Using my own name ensures I hold my business to just as high of a standard as my personal reputation, and feel acutely responsible for its impact on the world.
 Learn more about me over on our About Page.

 I founded Elizabeth Suzann in 2013, and at that time I was a one-person business, doing everything myself.
 As demand increased, I grew a team to support my work and help with production.
 Over the course of seven years, I grew from a solo entrepreneur working from my spare bedroom to the CEO of a team of 42 people operating out of a 10,000 square foot warehouse.
 The culmination of many factors, most notably the financial impact of COVID-19, led to my decision to close down Elizabeth Suzann in the summer of 2020.
 I have since reopened from my home workshop, where I design, make samples, and ship every order myself.
 I occasionally work with independent contractors and regional manufacturers for some sewing help when needed.
 Many of the designs you are familiar with from Elizabeth Suzann (funnily enough, most of which were originally created back when I was a one-woman show) will be returning, but I will also be creating new work that is a little more experimental.